 Width of the image 4mm.

 Figs.1,2.
 Note the two small cross-sections

-hyphae, diameter about 40Ám, in the lower dark stratum, one of them at
+hyphae, diameter about 40Ám, in the lower dark stratum.
+Width of the

 The apparent succession of events which brought about what

 is seen in Fig.1 and details thereof is listed here: